N3TWORK/dynamap/docs/_pages/updating-objects.md

 ## Making the call to update

 Dynamap provides a single `update` method with an `UpdateParams` object.
-The UpdateParams requires the updates object and accepts additional optional settings such as write limiters and the type of return value (all updates field, just updated field etc)
+The UpdateParams requires the updates object and accepts additional optional settings such as write limiters and the type of return value (all updates field, just updated field etc).
+NOTE: Putting too many modifications in a single update might result in an error from DynamoDB about expression size exceeded.
+If you have around 50 or more updates to make, do them in separate update calls.

 ```java
 User updatedUser = dynamap.update(new UpdateParams(userUpdates));